newrelic/newrelic-ruby-agent/CONTRIBUTING.md

 (e.g. no 1.9 specific hash syntax) and we can't assume the presence of any specific libraries, including `ActiveSupport`, `ActiveRecord`, etc.

+## Branches

+The head of master will generally have New Relic's latest release.
+However, New Relic reserves the ability to push an edge to the master.
+If you download a release from this repo, use the appropriate tag.
+New Relic usually pushes beta versions of a release to a working branch before tagging them for General Availability.

 ## Testing

 The agent includes a suite of unit and functional tests which should be used to